These terms and conditions govern your use of the website alphaminr.com and its related

 (b) Expected aircraft deliveries reflect adjustments communicated by Boeing and Airbus or estimated by United.
 However, aircraft deliveries are subject to a number of variables, as further described in Part I, Item 1A.
 Risk Factors of the 2024 Form 10-K, and we cannot guarantee delivery of any particular aircraft at any specific time notwithstanding firm purchase commitments.

 The aircraft listed in the table above are scheduled for delivery through 2033.
-The amount and timing of the Company's future capital commitments could change to the extent that: (i) the Company and the aircraft manufacturers, with whom the Company has existing orders for new aircraft, agree to modify (or further modify) the contracts governing those orders; (ii) rights are
+The amount and timing of the Company's future capital commitments could change to the extent that: (i) the Company and the aircraft manufacturers, with whom the Company has existing orders for new aircraft, agree to modify (or further modify) the contracts governing those orders; (ii) rights are exercised pursuant to the relevant agreements to cancel deliveries or modify the timing of deliveries; or (iii) the aircraft manufacturers are unable to deliver in accordance with the terms of those orders.
+See Note 9 to the financial statements included in Part I, Item 1 of this report for additional information on these purchase commitments.

 2025